-A most recent paper introduces a multipole plasma trap that represents a novel approach based on using RF electric multipole fields to levitate charged particles of a plasma within a 3D volume.
-A new concept is illustrated in \cite{Hicks19} whereupon one of the trap electrodes is replaced with the aperture of a linear multipole stage, which acts as a pipe by channeling plasma out of a source region into the trap volume.
-This linear multipole plasma transport can be also used to investigate 2D multipole confinement, whether an axial magnetic field is present or not.
+A recent paper introduces a multipole plasma trap that represents a novel approach based on using RF electric multipole fields to levitate charged particles of a plasma within a 3D volume.
+This new concept is presented in Ref. \cite{Hicks19a}, whereupon one of the trap electrodes is replaced with the aperture of a linear multipole stage which acts as a pipe by channelling plasma out of a source region into the trap volume.
+This linear multipole plasma transport can also be used to investigate 2D multipole confinement, whether an axial magnetic field is present or not.